phoban01/gitops-component-cli/README.md

 }).template
 ```

-To generate the output as yaml we use the following component cli commands:
+To render the output as `yaml` and apply it to the cluster, we can do the following:

-`component render -f application.cue -oyaml`
+`component render -f application.cue -oyaml | kubectl apply -f -`